wkirby-212/Touch-Control-Dock/README.md

 3. **Point the dock to the UI**
    - Option A (fastest):
      - Use a `file:///` path to `data/touch-ui/index.html`
-   - Option B (more reliable):
+   - Option B If you want to use it on remote devices:
      - Serve the folder on localhost and use an `http://127.0.0.1:PORT/index.html` URL.

-4. Enter **Host / Port / Password** in the UI and tap **Connect**.
+4. Enter **Host / Port / Password** in the UI "Settings" and tap **Connect**.

----

 ## Features

-### Quick Jump bar
-A sticky, touch-friendly nav strip for:
-- Top
-- Favorites
-- Studio
+- Start Record / Stream
-- Scenes
+- Scenes (& Studio)
-- Transitions
+- Favourites (pinned items)
 - Audio
+- Settings
+- Virtual Cam

 ### Favorites
-Stored in your browser’s localStorage:
+Stored in your localStorage:
 - **Favorite Scenes**
   - One-tap program switching.
 - **Favorite Audio**